Best Medical Assistant Schools in Kentucky

 If you want to work in healthcare but don’t want to spend four years in college, becoming a medical assistant is a solid choice.
 Medical assistants are essential in clinics, hospitals, and doctors’ offices.
 They handle both patient care tasks and administrative work.

-Here in Kentucky, you can start this career in as little as a year by completing an accredited program.
-The right school will prepare you for national certification and help you get your first job.
+Here in Kentucky, you can start this path in about a year by completing an accredited program.
+The right school will prepare you for national certification and support your first job search.

 A medical assistant is a multi-skilled healthcare worker.
 Duties usually include: